Muk007/mongo-setup/README.md

 **EDIT: 11 Jan 2023**

-Config file is added.
+1. Config file is added.
 After installation is complete, you can make changes in the config file as per your requirement and restart the service.
+2. This service is being controlled using systemctl commands.
+For example, **sudo systemctl restart mongodb**